RashmikaDil/RashmikaDil/README.md

 ---

 ###  🌱 What I’m Learning:
--JavaScript and jQuery: Making websites more interactive and dynamic.
+- JavaScript and jQuery: Making websites more interactive and dynamic.
--MERN Stack: Building full-stack web applications step by step.
+- MERN Stack: Building full-stack web applications step by step.
--UI/UX Design: Creating simple and user-friendly designs with Figma.
+- UI/UX Design: Creating simple and user-friendly designs with Figma.

 ---